 Applicants must adhere to all of the following applicant specifications for funding consideration:

-1. An original and three (3) copies (total of 4) of the completed DCJS Grant Application must be received by 5:00 p.m. on April 23, 2015.
+1. The complete DCJS Grant Application must be received by 5:00 p.m. on April 22, 2016.
 Applications received after the deadline will not be considered.
-Applications may be mailed or delivered to:
+Applications must be e-mailed to: